cygnus9/rrd-rust/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `rrd` by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+#### Checking with multiple OSs

+Run `./scripts/check-with-different-versions.sh` to run tests in several different linux systems with varying librrd versions.